OrientalRoller/3rd-Sem-Notes/README.md

 - Noise in AM Receivers
 - Noise in FM Receivers
 - Pre-emphasis and De-emphasis in FM.
-# **Signals and Systems**
+**Signals and Systems**
-- Siganls intro and type of signals
+- Signals intro and type of signals
 - Energy and power signals
-- Convulation - Discrete time convulation continous time convulations and circular
+- Convolution - Discrete time convolution continuous time convolutions and circular          convolutions
-  convulations
 - Z-transform
 - Laplace Transform
 - Discrete-Time Fourier Transform (DTFT)